zxing-js/library/.github/ISSUE_TEMPLATE/ask-a-question-------.md

 ---

 <!--
-    Please, consider asking on StackOverflow, so more people can help you and link the question in here.
+    Please, consider asking technical stuff on StackOverflow, so more people can help you and link the question in here.
     Recommended tags: zxing-js, zxing and javascript
     The zxing-js is a watched by us tag, so we get notified when someone uses it!
 -->